 - Titles and formats popular with young readers

 - Titles connected to current issues in the world

 - Resources for locating materials and staying current

-Crystal Brunelle is a library media specialist at Northern Hills Elementary School in Onalaska, WI.
-She has twelve years of elementary classroom experience in addition to thirteen years as a teacher librarian.
-She has served on the Charlotte Zolotow Award Committee and the CCBC Advisory Board.
-She is currently serving on the Wisconsin State Reading Association’s Children’s Literature Committee and is a co-founder and writer at the YA blog Rich in Color.
+Crystal Brunelle is a teacher librarian at Patwin Elementary in Davis, CA. She has twelve years of elementary classroom experience in addition to sixteen years as a teacher librarian.
+She has served on the Charlotte Zolotow Award Committee, the CCBC Advisory Board, and the Wisconsin State Reading Association’s Children’s Literature Committee.
+Crystal is a co-founder and writer at the YA blog Rich in Color.